Lawn bowls is a game of skill, and quite a bit of luck! Sometimes you can play badly, and still win.

 A “wick” is when a bowl takes a lucky deflection off of another bowl already in play.
 Often, before the wick the bowl will be travelling on the wrong line for the shot attempted.
 This lucky deflection turns a bad shot into a good one.

-A wick can be infuriating for the team who are on the opposing side, however, everyone gets lucky from time to time, and its best to enjoy it whilst you have it.
+A wick can be infuriating for the team who are on the opposing side, and they certainly aren’t against the rules of lawn bowls, everyone gets lucky from time to time so its best to enjoy it whilst you have it.

 It’s important to emphasize the point that a shot is only a “wick” when the bowler bowling didn’t intend to make contact with the bowl in play.
 It is perfectly fine to target a bowl in the head, and to attempt to hit it.

 Some bowlers will claim that a wick isn’t lucky at all, and that good players find wicks because they are putting their shots into good areas.

 This may be true to a certain extent, especially if one person has an uncanny ability to get wicks.